dart-lang/site-www/src/_guides/libraries/private-files.md

 similar to Ruby's `Gemfile.lock`.

 **For library packages**, **don't commit** the `pubspec.lock` file.
-Recreating the `pubspec.lock` file lets you test your package against the latest compatible versions of its dependencies.
+Regenerating the `pubspec.lock` file lets you test your package against the latest compatible versions of its dependencies.

 **For application packages**, we recommend that you